Nukesor/stick/content/_index.md

 Extra points for daemons and services that just work without any maintenance!

 That's probably one of the main reasons, why I also love contributing to open-source.
-Tools and libraries you've written get used and improved by other people, while you get a chance to pay them back by contributing yourself.
+Tools and libraries you've written get used and improved by other people, while you get a chance to use and contribute back yourself.
-On top of that, it's a great feeling to see one of your projects being used and appreciated by like-minded people.
+On top of that, it's a great feeling to see one of your projects being appreciated by like-minded people.

 Professionally I work as a software enginner and DevOps guy since more than 5 years, always in an web-service environment.
 During that time I really learned to appreciate a good team.
 It just makes work much more productive, enjoyable and, on top of that, the quality of our work usually gets a lot better as well.
+It's something I don't want to miss in the future.

-I'm really interested in new technologies, though.
+I'm really interested in new technologies!
 For one, I'm very fascinated by Rust and its rapidly developing ecosystem.
 Professionally working with a Rust tech stack is something that's planned for the near future!